Quick start

 <my-button label="Cancel"></my-button>

-We can add an attr decorator which allows us to link a class property to an HTML attribute, ensuring that changes in the attribute are automatically reflected in the JavaScript property, and vice versa, allowing for clean and declarative state management of custom elements.
+decorator that enables you to link a class property to an HTML attribute.
+This ensures that changes in the attribute are automatically reflected in the JavaScript property, and vice versa, allowing for clean and declarative state management of custom elements.

 You can define a default value for an attribute directly within the class definition.
 This ensures that if no value is provided, the attribute will fall back to the specified default.